• Home |

 1 2 3 4 5 6 7 8 9 +10

-I like the Ready Defense rounds because they're a good compromise on bullet weight, recoil, and stopping power.
+I like the USA Ready Defense rounds because they're a good compromise on bullet weight, recoil, and stopping power.
+They're designed specifically for civilian defense, whereas the Ranger T-Series ammo is designed for law enforcement (which in no way makes it unsuitable for defense, of course).

-Federal Hydra-Shok Deep 45 ACP 210-grain JHP is a little less expensive than Hornady Critical Defense and has a heavier bullet.
+Federal Hydra-Shok Deep 45 ACP 210 grain JHP is a little less expensive than Hornady Critical Defense and has a heavier bullet.

 Best 45 ACP Defense Ammo for 1911